businessmanjs/businessman/README.md

 Change the state.
 After that, the new state is automatically notified to the main thread.

-The first argument of the mutation is the store instance.

-For example, to update the state by changing the `store.state`.
+Pass the new value to the function of the first argument of the mutation.
+The current state and payload are provided from other arguments.

 ```
-increment: ( store, num ) => {
+increment: ( set, state, num ) => {
-    store.state += num
+    set( state += num )
 }
 ```